Pathoschild/smapi-mod-dump/source/Adopt 'n Skin/README.md

 > If you removed `petbed.png`, this is the culprit.
 You can replace the image with something else, but it has to be there!

 **My pet/horse turns invisible when I reskin it**
-> This seems to be corrupted game problem, due to mods other than A&S. Try these steps to fix the issue, and feel free to ping me (@gathouria#9832) on the SDV #modding server if the issue continues.
+> This can happen for some users when in fullscreen mode and pulling SMAPI over the top of the game.
+However, this also can be from a corrupted game problem, due to mods other than A&S. Try these steps to fix the issue, and feel free to ping me (@gathouria#9832) on the SDV #modding server if the issue continues.
 >
 > 1. Make a copy of your `Mods` folder somewhere else on your computer (i.e. your Desktop)
 > 2. Delete your Stardew Valley folder.
 Yes, the entire folder.
 No saved data will be lost, as not only does Steam back your save files up, but they're located in other location on your computer.